cjacker/opensource-toolchain-bouffalo-lab/README.md

 - For BL602, I have a 'XT-BL12' devboard, **Plug it in PC USB port, Hold the 'D8' (GPIO8) button down, press and release 'EN' button, then release 'D8' (GPIO8) button.**
 - For BL808, such as Sipeed M1S Dock, **Use 'UART' typec port to plug in PC USB Port, Hold 'BOOT' button down, press and release 'RESET' button, then release 'BOOT' button.**

-In short, if devboard has 'BOOT' button, "hold BOOT button down and power it" will enter UART programming mode, actually it equals to "hold BOOT button down and toggle RESET button".
+In short, if devboard has 'BOOT' button, "hold BOOT button down and power it" will enter UART programming mode (Except Sipeed M0Sense), actually it equals to "hold BOOT button down and click RESET button".

 Then you can program it with `make flash`, it will invoke 'BLFlashCommand' to program BL chips.

 `BLFlashCommand` read 'flash_prog_cfg.ini' as config file, please setup this file correctly.

-Use various demos in this repo, just type:
+All demos in this repo can be programmed by 'BLFlashComand', With various demos in this repo, just type:

 ```
 make flash